Rembercourt-Sommaisne

 Rembercourt-Sommaisne ([ʁɑ̃bɛʁkuʁ sɔmɛn]) is a commune in the Meuse department in Grand Est in northeastern France.

-Rembercourt-Sommaisne was created on 1 January 1973 when the former communes of Rembercourt-aux-Pots and Sommaisne were joined together.
+Rembercourt-Sommaisne was created on 1 January 1973 when the former communes of Rembercourt-aux-Pots and Sommaisne were joined.
+The 15th century church of Saint-Louvent in Rembercourt-aux-Pots is a listed monument.

 Geography

 The Chée forms part of the commune's southern border.

 The Aisne rises near Sommaisne, a hamlet in the northern part of the commune.